ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

+## Attack
+**Level:** 0
+**Action:** 1 action
+**Range:** Touch
+**Defense:** Dexterity

+You make one attack with a weapon or unarmed.

+## Grapple
+**Level:** 0
+**Action:** 1 action
+**Range:** Touch
+**Defense:** Strength

+Using at least one free hand, you try to seize a target that is one size larger than you or smaller.
+If you succeed, the target is #Grappled until you release it or it succeedes on a strength save to escape on its turn.

+## Shove
+**Level:** 0
+**Action:** 1 action
+**Range:** Touch
+**Defense:** Strength

+You shove a creature, either to knock it prone or push it away from you.
+If the target is more than one size larger than you, you automatically fail.
+If you succeed, you choose to knock the target prone or push it 5 feet away from you.

-## Charge
+## Charge?
 **Level:** 1
 **Action:** 1 action
+**Range:** Self
+**Defense:** Dexterity

+You move up to half your speed (and at least 10 feet) in a straight line and provoke an attack of opportunity from your target.
+Then, if you hit, you deal double damage.

+## Feint
+**Level:** 1
+**Action:** 1 bonus action
+**Range:** Touch
+**Defense:** Wisdom
+**Duration:** 1 round

+You feint as a bonus action against one creature you threaten.
+They lose their reaction and you have advantage on your next attack roll against that creature this turn.

+## Rage
+**Level:** 1
+**Action:** 1 bonus action
+**Range:** Self
+**Duration:** 1 minute

+In battle you fight with primal ferocity.
+On your turn, you can enter a rage as a bonus action.
+While raging, you gain the following benefits if you aren't wearing heavy armor:

+- You have Advantage on Strength checks and Strength saving throws.
+- You gain a temporary Action Die at the beginning of each turn that lasts for one round.
+- You have resistance to bludgeoning, piercing, and slashing damage.
+- You cannot cast or concentrate on spells

+## Reckless Attack
+**Level:** 2
+**Action:** 1 action
+**Defense:** Dexterity
+**Range:** Self
 **Duration:** Instantaneous

-You move up to half your speed (and at least 10 feet) in a straight line and make a single melee attack.
-For each Action Die you roll, add +1 to your attack roll and add the double the total to your damage.
-The charge doesn't count against your total movement this round.
+You make one attack with advantage, but if you miss you provoke an attack of opportunity from anyone that threatens you.

+## Danger Sense
+**Level:** 2
+**Action:** 1 reaction, triggered when making a Dexterity save **Range:** Self
+**Duration:** Instantaneous

+You have advantage on Dexterity saving throws against effects that you can see, such as traps and spells until the start of your next turn.

+## Power Attack
+**Level:** 1
+**Action:** 1 action
+**Range:** Self
+**Defense:** Strength
+**Duration:** Instantaneous

+You attack with a strength based weapon with disadvantage, but if you hit you deal double damage.

+## Double Attack
+**Level:** 2
+**Action:** 1 action
+**Range:** Self
+**Defense:** Dexterity
+**Duration:** Instantaneous

+If you have at least two action dice available, you can make two attacks against any target within reach.
+Make a separate attack roll for each attack.
+The weapon damage applies to the first attack and the action dice are divided evenly between the two attacks.

 ## Bull Rush
 **Level:** 2
 **Action:** 1 action
+**Defense:** Strength
 **Duration:** Instantaneous

-You make an attack against a target that is large or smaller, forcing it make a Strength saving throw or be pushed back if you hit.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage and to determine the number of feet the target is pushed on a failed save.
+You charge into an opponent attempting to shove it back, dealing half damage.
+If the target is one size larger than you or smaller, it is pushed back a number of feet equal to your damage roll.

 ## Disarm
-**Level:** 1
+**Level:** 2
 **Action:** 1 action
+**Defense:** Strength
 **Duration:** Instantaneous

-You make an attack against a target.
+You make an attack against a target for half damage.
 If you hit, it must make a Strength saving throw or drop a held item of your choice.

-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.
+different tradeoff??
 ## Brace
 **Level:** 2
 **Action:** 1 reaction
 **Range:** Self
+**Defense:** Dexterity
 **Duration:** Instantaneous

-When a creature you can see moves into your reach, you can use your reaction to make one attack against the creature.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.
+When a creature you can see moves into your reach, you can use your reaction to make one attack against the creature for normal damage.

 ## Distracting Strike
 **Level:** 2
 **Action:** 1 action
 **Range:** Touch
+**Defense:** Wisdom
 **Duration:** 1 round

-You make a weapon attack against a target, attempting distract the creature and give your allies an opening.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.
-If your attack hits, the next attack roll against the target by an attacker other than you has advantage if the attack is made before the start of your next turn.
+You make a weapon attack against a target for half damage and attempt to distract the creature to give your allies an opening.
+The next attack roll against the target by an attacker other than you has advantage if the attack is made before the start of your next turn.

-## Evasive Footwork
+## Evasive Footwork?
 **Level:** 1
 **Action:** 1 move action
 **Range:** Self